 Students should select courses from each of the following categories to meet the required credit hours.
 A total of 36.0 credits must be taken in the social sciences and humanities categories combined in order to receive the Associate in Arts degree.
 Students should consult with an advisor or counselor to select courses that best meet their transfer needs.

 Select 12.0 credit hours.
-Elective credits may be selected from courses throughout the catalog, but students are strongly advised to consult with the four-year college to which they plan to transfer as to the appropriateness of choosing particular courses.
-The degree plan to be followed at a four- year institution should also be followed where possible in choosing elective courses at MCC.
+Elective credits may be selected from courses throughout the catalog, but students are strongly advised to consult with the four-year college to which they plan to transfer when choosing particular courses.
+The degree plan to be followed at a four-year institution should also be followed where possible in choosing elective courses at MCC.

-Catalogs and additional transfer information are available in Student Services or by visiting the articulation website at www.mccneb.edu/articulation.
+Additional transfer information is available in Student Services or by visiting www.mccneb.edu/articulation.
 Counselors and advisors are available to provide assistance with the selection of MCC courses that transfer to area four-year institutions.